-- 1. Remove the tool bit, clean the tool stop and the lower bushing.
+- 1. Remove the tool bit.
+Clean the tool stop and the lower bushing.
 Thoroughly coat the surfaces of the tool stop and the lower bushing with grease. - If hoses are attached to the breaker, install plugs on the hose ends.
-If hoses are removed from the breaker, install plugs on the hose ends and install plugs in the breaker IN and OUT ports. - 3.
-Store the breaker in a vertical position.
+If hoses are removed from the breaker, install plugs on the hose ends and install plugs in the breaker IN and OUT ports. - Store the breaker in a vertical position.
 Do not store the breaker horizontally for extended periods.

-OPERATING A BREAKER PREPARATION FOR USE
+OPERATING THE BREAKER PREPARATION FOR USE

-Read the section in this manual titled Pre-Operation Procedures before operating a breaker.
+Read the Pre-Operation Procedures, page 13, before operating a breaker.
 Failure to follow the preparation instructions can result in severe damage to the breaker and carrier and void the warranties of both.

-POSITIONING THE CARRIER SKIDSTEER LOADERS
+POSITIONING THE CARRIER BACKHOES